RedHatInsights/topological_inventory-guides/README.md

 - Switch to `scripts` directory (symlink was added to your repository `root_dir` by installation script)
 - Run `start.sh`

+Note: by default, topological inventory API is running on `localhost:3001`, sources API on `localhost:3002`.
+You can change it in `config.sh`

 Starting collectors and operation workers:
 - Fill service env variables (like credentials) in `scripts/config.sh`
 - Run `start.sh <service_name>`